 How Can InnReg Help?

-As a subject matter expert and specialized outsourced compliance provider, InnReg can support fintechs subject to regulatory exams with, an Outsourced Fintech Compliance Management, including among others:
+As a subject matter expert and specialized outsourced compliance provider, InnReg can support fintechs subject to regulatory inquiries with, an Outsourced Fintech Compliance Management, including among others:

-- Review of your regulatory exam management processes;
+- Review of your regulatory inquiry management processes;

 - Support on documentation management and response to the regulator;

 - Post-exam support.

 InnReg is a team of over 30 Regulatory Compliance and Innovation Consulting experts helping fintechs succeed in highly regulated markets since 2013.
 InnReg specializes on mitigating regulatory risk while helping clients launch and grow innovative fintech products and services.